ultreyaonline/standalone/HOSTING.md

 You may optionally wish to enable timed backups within the application: You can configure the timing of the backups in the `/App/Console/Kernal.php`, which is set to 3am by default.

 If you are having the application do its own backups, you must first specify where you want those backups stored.

 Out-of-the-box it is ready to use AWS for storing your backups.
+(You can get your first year free with a new AWS account.)

-To do this, simply set `AWS_BUCKET_BACKUPS` in your `.env` file.
+To do this, simply set `AWS_BUCKET_BACKUPS` in your `.env` file, as well as the other 3 AWS keys for your AWS credentials.

 You may want to encrypt your backups with a password before transmitting them to external storage.
 To do this, set `BACKUPS_PASSWORD` in your `.env` file, and remember this password someplace so that you can use that password if you need to unzip a backup in order to use it for a restore.
 You may want to change this password from time to time.